cmda-bt/pt-course-18-19/week-3.md

 Make sure you come to the coaching sessions prepared:

+* Bring your Job Stories and Research to the session.
 * Think about which topics you want to talk about.
 * Think about which questions you want to ask.
+* Think about which deliverables you want feedback on.
 * Ask other students if they encountered the same problem and look for help.

 > These coaching sessions aren't meant to talk about technical problems, it's about your personal progress.

 ### Questions
 Here are some questions you can ask yourself to prepare: